 TEST #5 - DURABILITY

-Fact - When packing the Dyson Vacuum for shipping, to avoid breakage we have to pack it in 3 inches of bubble wrap.
+- Interesting Fact #2 - When packing the Dyson Vacuum for shipping, to avoid breakage we have to pack it in 3 inches of bubble wrap.
 Because of this fact, we have to use an extra large box to hold the Dyson and all the extra bubble they require.
 Because ground shipping is now based on dimensional weights (box size vs. actual weight), the Dyson costs more than its heavier counterpart, the Kirby, to ship.
 Common parts to break in shipping on the Dyson are the head, the handle, and the cord wraps.

 So, we can determine our winner based upon our experience with shipping, Consumer Reports, and the Kirby's long life span.